interglobalvision/text-adventure/story.md

 ___

-###[2a] Siebren Versteeg - ANChORESs
+###[2a] Siebren Versteeg - 'ANChORESs'

-You read on the title sheet that the painting on the wall by Siebren Versteeg is called "ANChORESs".
-It's quite large - taller and wider than you, you think.
+The painting on the wall is quite large - taller and wider than you, you think.
 You can see that this painting is really a print on canvas.
 The telltale brush strokes of a digital brush.
 And you see collaged in the digital paint images of text and texture.

 You think of fantasy and dragons but you don't know why.
 Maybe its the fonts used in the collaged text, you think.
 One reminds you of Game of Thrones and the other of Medieval Times.